ivan-pesenti/webpack-demo/notes/code-splitting.md

 1. use the dependOn option
 1. change the entry object in webpack.config.js
 1. if u use multiple entry points in a single HTML page, sets the optimization.runtimeChunk to 'single'

+#### SplitChunksPlugin

+1. change the optimization object in webpack.config.js